lyteword/chspurgeon-tod/volume-5/psalm-104.md

 **Verse 1.** *(first clause)* —An exhortation to one's own heart.

-1\.To remember the Lord as the first cause of all good.
+1\.
+To remember the Lord as the first cause of all good.
 Bless not man, or fate, but the Lord.

-2\.To do this in a loving, grateful, hearty, praising manner.
+2\.
+To do this in a loving, grateful, hearty, praising manner.
 Bless the Lord.

-3\.To do it truly and intensely.
+3\.
+To do it truly and intensely.
 O my soul.

-4\.To do it now—for various reasons and in all possible ways.
+4\.
+To do it now—for various reasons and in all possible ways.

 **Verse 1** (second clause).
 He is all this essentially, and in nature, providence, grace, and judgment.